vmware/terraform-provider-vcfa/website/docs/r/rights_bundle.html.markdown

 ---
 layout: "vcfa"
-page_title: "VMware Cloud Foundation Automation: vcd_rights_bundle"
+page_title: "VMware Cloud Foundation Automation: vcfa_rights_bundle"
 sidebar_current: "docs-vcfa-resource-rights-bundle"
 description: |-
  Provides a VMware Cloud Foundation Automation rights bundle.
 This can be used to create, modify, and delete rights bundles.